How to use Big Data for Finance Industry?

 5. Sentiment Analysis

-One way that social media is leveraged by stoke brokers is with sentiment analysis – or opinion mining.
+One way that social media data is leveraged by stock brokers is with sentiment analysis – or opinion mining.
 This means using clever natural language processing algorithms to figure out what people really think based on what they say.

-These techniques are used to analyze millions of tweets and facebook comments to guess at what is happening in the world right now and react instantly.
+These predictive analytics techniques are used to analyze millions of tweets and facebook comments to guess at what is happening in the world right now and react instantly.

 Many companies use this to build trading algorithms that can quickly bet against stock prices immediately after disaster hits.
 If you are the first to understand that a plane has crashed, you can quickly bet that Boeing shares will drop, and earn a huge profit.

 You only need to be milliseconds faster than your competition for this to work.

 What This Means For You?